 Silver Dragon Cable for Shure Headphones V3

 The Silver Dragon Cable for Shure Headphones will improve the detail, clarity and dynamics of your Shure cans.
-Moon Audio created our own molds or connection system in order to plug right in to the Shure Full Size Headphones.
+Moon Audio created our own molds or connection system in order to plug right into full-size Shure headphones.

 This creates a tighter connection and therefore improves the sound, clarity, and dynamics of the headphones.
 We are the only company that can directly connect to the SRH1840, SRH1540, SRH1440, Ultrasone Romeo and Ultrasone Edition 5.

 Most stock headphone cables are made of poor, ultra-thin conductors that work as a bottleneck for sound.
 Poor geometries, no shielding, rubber jackets, and a whole host of other issues in OEM (stock) cables can limit the performance of the headphone driver in terms of clarity and definition.